It seems you are offline. Please check your connection and try again.

 When even a paid number will not help

-A clean line solves most cases, but not all.
+A clean number solves most cases, but not all.
 Be honest about what you are doing before you buy:

-× A bank or wallet that ties your account to one fixed personal line.
+× A bank or wallet that ties your account to one fixed personal number.

-× An app you log into daily and need the same line for months.
+× An app you log into daily and need the same number for months.

 × A service with ID checks that wants more than just an SMS.